Sreetx/gstools/README.md

 # Changelog

-    2.0.0    -    First version for release this tools 2.0.1 > 2.2.7   -    Bug repair on other devices and add several features 2.2.8    -    Bug fix
-    2.2.9    -    Addition of functions and features to the "Secret Tools" option
+    2.0.0    -    First version for release this tools 2.1.7    -    Bug repair on other devices and add several features 2.2.8    -    Bug repair and additional features to the "Check OS" option 2.2.9    -    Addition of functions and features to the "Secret Tools" option